kipronokoech/Reviews-Classification/README.md

 # Reviews-Classification
 ## Abstract
 This repository holds the code and other files used to predict as whether a review is a positive or a negative one.
 In it, we scrap the data from the web about the reviews made about WorldRemit and classifier reviews using different classifiers in Sklearn library of Python.
-At the moment of making this post, there are 36456 on the site.
+At the moment of making this post, there are 36456 reviews on the site.

 The data available is highly imbalanced: there are so many positive reviews (94% of the training set) than negative(4%) or neutral(2%).
 So, in this project we fitted the model on the the imbalanced data and also on balanced data (dropped positive excesses so that we have same number of positive and negative reviews.)